• Home

 “We haven’t lost it.
 I don’t believe we will.
 I certainly hope we won’t,” Powell said.

-The comment comes several weeks after he made public the Justice Department served the Federal Reserve grand jury subpoenas targeting Powell about his June 2025 Congressional testimony regarding the $2.5 billion renovation of the Fed’s headquarters.
+The comment comes several weeks after he made public the Justice Department’s serving the Federal Reserve grand jury subpoenas targeting Powell over his June 2025 congressional testimony regarding the $2.5 billion renovation of the Fed’s headquarters.

 The subpoenas are only half of the story.
-For months, President Donald Trump has lobbed attacks at the Fed’s construction project, frustrated by what he perceives as sluggishness to cut rates.
-To the administration, the Fed is holding back the engine to growth.
+For months, President Donald Trump has lobbed attacks at the Fed’s construction project, frustrated by what he perceives as a sluggishness in cutting rates.
+In the administration’s view, the Fed is holding back the engine for growth.
 Last August, Trump posted on Truth Social: “Jerome ‘Too Late’ Powell, a stubborn MORON, must substantially lower interest rates, NOW.
-IF HE CONTINUES TO REFUSE, THE BOARD SHOULD ASSUME CONTROL…”
+IF HE CONTINUES TO REFUSE, THE BOARD SHOULD ASSUME CONTROL.”

 But Powell maintained the Fed has remained prudent on cuts, balancing the dual mandate of managing inflation and strengthening the job market.